wotakumoe/wotaku/docs/glossary/audio.md

 ::: details Direct Stream Digital (DSD)
 Direct Stream Digital (DSD), a product developed by [Sony & Philips](https://www.sony.net/Products/DSD/), is known for its high-resolution audio quality.
 However, DSD files are relatively rare due to their low popularity.
 Several factors contribute to this, including their huge file size, the difficulty in mastering and editing during production, and the greater efficiency of PCM files in various aspects.

 DSD is an audio encoding method that uses 1-bit delta-sigma modulation.
-It samples the audio signal at a very high samplerate, representing changes in signal density rather than amplitude levels, and has only 1 bit of amplitude.
+It samples the audio signal at a very high sample rate, representing changes in signal density rather than amplitude levels, and has only 1 bit of amplitude.
 The most popular DSD standard is .dsf, but there are other standards as well.

 ![Analog Signal, PCM & DSD](https://www.sony.net/Products/DSD/images/img_1_en.png)